sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-startedV2.md

 After editing the `DEFAULT.TXT` and `RESCUE.TXT` files, save the changes and eject the `ROMEMUL` volume from your computer.
 When ejecting the volume, the SidecarTridge TOS emulator will automatically reindex the TOS images and update the default and rescue TOS images.

 {: .warning}
-As a rule of thumb, ALWAYS eject the `ROMEMUL` volume after making any changes to the files.
-This will ensure that the changes are correctly saved and reflected in the emulator.
+Have you already read that as a rule of thumb, ALWAYS eject the `ROMEMUL` volume after making any changes to the files?
+No?
+Ok, this is a reminder to ensure that the changes are correctly saved and reflected in the emulator.

 ## Firmware Installation